apache/parquet-format/LogicalTypes.md

 ### BSON

 `BSON` is used for an embedded BSON document.
-It must annotate a `binary` primitive type.
-The `binary` data is interpreted as an encoded BSON document as defined by the [BSON specification][bson-spec].
+It must annotate a `BYTE_ARRAY` primitive type.
+The `BYTE_ARRAY` data is interpreted as an encoded BSON document as defined by the [BSON specification][bson-spec].

 [bson-spec]: http://bsonspec.org/spec.html